harterrt/harterrt/content/mozilla/why_experiment.md

 You see, in the first few days of every release we get a flurry of very active users who try to upgrade.
-**For the first few days of the rollout these are the only users who can join the treatment branch.**
+**For the first few days of the rollout these very active users are the only users who can join the treatment branch.**

 Since these users are super active **our metrics look great**!
 We can pop some champagne and celebrate releasing